-Last season Plum sent me a Summit 12 binding to try and although it’s not a binding type I would normally steer towards, it proved to be a great choice for my resort/backcountry crossover setup.
-The Summit 12 seems to be Plums answer to the problem of having a single setup for both resort and touring, while not having to mount a heavy plate or pin that most freeskiers use.
-At 550g per foot these bindings are considerably lighter than most found in this category and in the end I didn’t see any performance issues when comparing them to my heavier plate binding.
+Last season Plum sent me a Summit 12 binding to try, and although it’s not a binding type I would typically steer towards, it proved to be an excellent choice for my resort/backcountry crossover setup.
+The Summit 12 is Plum’s answer to the problem of having a single setup for both resort and touring while not having to mount a heavy plate or pin that most freeskiers use.
+At 550g per foot, these bindings are considerably lighter than most found in this category, and in the end, I didn’t see any performance issues when comparing them to my heavier plate binding.

-At a 550g per foot this is a pretty light binding when you compare it to others in the freeski category.
-Of course it does not have some fancy removeable alpine toe that you will likely loose in the powder, so I’m sure there are those that will just consider it a heavy touring binding and not for charging.
+The Summit is a pretty light binding at 550g per foot compared to others in the freeski category.
+Of course, it does not have some fancy removable alpine toe that you will likely lose in the powder, so I’m sure some will consider it a heavy touring binding and not for charging.
 With that said…

 They Ski As Well As My Heavy Plate Binding

-I mounted the Summit 12 on an older pair of K2 Backdrops for using in the resort and some quick backcountry laps.
+I mounted the Summit 12 on an older pair of K2 Backdrops for use in the resort and some quick backcountry laps.
 I skied everything from groomers to moguls and always felt solid doing so.
-The majority of my downhill skiing was inbounds at Kicking Horse and Lake Louise resorts.
-The binding has a good amount of boot contact in the heel and the larger base plate helps deliver force into a wider ski.
-The binding is also mounted a bit higher off the ski than most pins and it gives in a bit of an alpine mount feel to some regard.
-They skied great everywhere I took them and although I realize that I have lost a lot of downhill power over the years of skiing uphill, I can still ski hard when I want to and the Summit 12 allowed me to do so.
+Most of my downhill skiing was inbounds at Kicking Horse and Lake Louise resorts.
+The binding has a good amount of boot contact in the heel, and the larger base plate helps deliver force into a wider ski.
+The binding is also mounted a bit higher off the ski than most pins, giving it an alpine mount feel.
+They skied great everywhere I took them, and although I realize that I have lost a lot of downhill power over the years of skiing uphill, I can still ski hard when I want to, and the Summit 12 allowed me to do so.